gcpearse/gcpearse/README.md

 ### 👨🏽‍💻 Latest project:

-A construction management tool written in TypeScript with React and Redux Toolkit.
+The front end for a construction management tool written in TypeScript with React and Redux Toolkit.

 ### 💻 Tech stack: